Sex BP – Blood Pressure Difference in Sex

 Some high blood pressure prescription drugs may impair sexual drive or activity.

 Tablets of water (diuretics).
-Diuretics can reduce forceful blood flow to the penis, making erections difficult to achieve.
+Diuretics can reduce forceful blood flow to the male organ, making erections difficult to achieve.
 They can also reduce the body of zinc, which is required for the production of the male hormone testosterone.

 Beta-blockers are a type of medication that prevents the body from These medications, particularly older generation beta-blockers like propranolol (Inderal, Innopran XL), are frequently linked to sexual dysfunction.